AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 The ink of your brush enhances your spellcasting.
 When you use your medium's tool to cast a spell, you can replace the Verbal components that spell may have with writing or drawing with your brush.

 In addition, if you target a creature with a spell, you can expend one use of your Bardic Inspiration to create an Ink Path between yourself and the creature that lasts for 1 minute.
-If your medium is Writing, the path is Difficult Terrain, and every creature other than you in contact with the path when it appears must make a Dexterity Saving Throw against your Spell Save DC or fall Prone.
+If your medium is Writing, the path is Difficult Terrain, and every creature other than you in contact with the path when it appears must succeed on a Dexterity Saving Throw against your Spell Save DC or fall Prone.
 If your medium is Painting, creatures can travel 10 feet along the path only using 5 feet of movement, and any creature in contact with the path when it appears gains 1d6 Temporary Hit Points.
 If you have already made an Ink Path, it disappears when you make a new one.

 \column